alloc-init/crypto3/libs/math/docs/polynomial_recovery.md

 Consequently, a caller can factor a target polynomial, recover eligible irreducible factors independently, account for multiplicities and the scalar leading coefficient, and combine the local representations.
-Crypto3.Math deliberately keeps that application-level policy separate from the generic factorization, quotient-field square-root, bounded rational-reconstruction, and one-call `X`-norm reconstruction facilities.
+Crypto3.Math deliberately keeps that application-level policy separate from the generic factorization, quotient-field square-root, bounded rational-reconstruction, and `X`-norm reconstruction facilities.

 ### Worked example over F7